alexchet/PacemakerSimulator/README.md

 1. Patient's Heart rate - This is a graph that shows the original heart rate of the patient
 2. Paced Heart Rate - This is a graph that shows the paced heart rate

-The DCM simulation is started by clicking the button *Heart Rate*
+The DCM simulation is started by clicking the button *Heart Rate*.
+Different modes can be selected based on the operating states selected.
+This gives availability of modes while restricted others.

+*NOTE: * Some of the operating modes will not work for certain heart beats and it will result in a broken paced heart rate graph.
+This also apply to changing the sensed delay while operating the DCM Simulator.